venkatdas/React-A-Z/functional based vs class based.md

 - From above we can note the few points
 - Never update state variables directly
 - 'this.state' is object it can contain any number of state variables , even if you dont define all state variables in setState fucntion it will necessary variables that you are declared in the setState fucntion
+- Whenever if we click on the button react will trigger the reconsilation algorithm Then it will render the component.